attilaoroszdev/lazyadmin/README.md

 ### What's with those profiles, then?

-The default user data (Your menu items, and predefined functions) will be either stored in the `/user` directory (located in ~/.config/LazyAdmin for permanent installations).
-You can duplicted the contents of that folder into a different one, and then load it with either
+The default user data (your menu items, and predefined functions) will be either stored in the `/user` directory (located in ~/.config/LazyAdmin for permanent installations).
+You can duplicte the contents of that folder into a different one, and then load it with either

 `ladmin -p <profilename>` or `ladmin --load-profile <profilename>`